WilliamTheMaker/BuildMyOwnBlackBox_for_Snapmaker_U1/README.md

 More details are in [`docs/purifier-manual.md`](docs/purifier-manual.md)

-<a href="https://github.com/WilliamTheMaker/BuildMyOwnBlackBox_for_Snapmaker_U1/raw/main/docs/purifier-manual-revised.html" target="_blank" rel="noopener noreferrer">Click here to show an easy reading one in HTML format</a>
+<a href="https://github.com/WilliamTheMaker/BuildMyOwnBlackBox_for_Snapmaker_U1/raw/main/docs/purifier-manual-revised.html" target="_blank" rel="noopener noreferrer">Click here to show and download the raw HTML format</a>

 ## My background